YSayaovong/DataCamp-Data-Analyst-in-Python/Introduction to Python/Python Basics/readme.md

 ## Next Steps

-With the completion of this course, I am well-prepared to take on more advanced Python topics, such as data manipulation with libraries like Pandas and NumPy, data visualization, and eventually building data pipelines in my journey to becoming a Data Engineer.
+With the completion of this course, I am well-prepared to take on more advanced Python topics, such as data manipulation with libraries like Pandas and NumPy, data visualization, and eventually building data pipelines in my journey to becoming a Robotics Systems Analyst.